jlopez/ane-testflight/README.md

 ==============
 Allows you to use TestFlight from within an AIR application.

-You may download binary builds from the [wiki](https://github.com/jlopez/testflight-ane/wiki).
+You may download binary builds from the [wiki](https://github.com/jlopez/ane-testflight/wiki).
+Latest build can be downloaded from [here](ane-testflight/wiki/testflight-1.0.ane)

 Usage
 -----